Meychi/neutral-dark-gray/README.md

 - `manifest.json`: theme file to package for https://addons.firefox.com
 - `chrome` folder containing CSS files for Firefox

+Tested on Mac and Windows 11 in dark mode with Firefox v131.

 ## Using these CSS files in Firefox

 1. Download `chrome` folder and it's contents